 Below we list the top concerts in Amsterdam this month.
 See who else is playing in town here.

 - The Black Crowes | October 3rd

 - Swedish House Mafia | October 31st

 Find out about other concerts here.

 Also, read our post on things to do at night in Amsterdam for more ideas.

-Then, on October 17th, the city hosts the TCS Marathon.
+Then, on October 16th, 2002, you can join the city-hosted TCS Marathon.
 Find out more here.

-AFC Ajax is also scheduled to play two games at home this month on October 3rd and 24th.
+AFC Ajax is also scheduled to play four games at home this month on October 1st, 4th, 15th, and 30th.
 Get tickets here.

 Find other events in Amsterdam this month here.

 October means fewer tourists in Amsterdam so this is a good time to take a walking tour, as your group size will likely be smaller.